sage-code/maj/README.md

 **Notes:**

 * Maj has a total of 26 letters in the alphabet;
-* Maj has deterministic phonetic rules for reading and writing;
+* Maj has deterministic phonetic rules for reading each letter;

 Details: [Maj alphabet](alphabet.md)

 **Tool:**

-There is available a tool to convert Maj words into IPA alphabet:
+There is available a tool to convert Maj words into IPA phonetic representation:

 [Maj IPA phonetic converter](https://lingojam.com/MajIPA)